Latin Online

 Related Language Courses at UT

 Most but not all language courses taught at The University of Texas concern modern languages; however, numerous courses in Latin, at both the undergraduate and graduate levels, are taught in the Department of Classics (link opens in a new browser window).
-Online language courses for college credit are offered through the University Extension (new window).
+Online language courses for college credit are offered through University Extension (new window).

 Italic Resources Elsewhere